edewey/Convert-HEIC2JPG/README.md

 # Convert-HEIC2JPG
-Simple Powershell script to convert all HEIC files in a directory to JPG using ImageMagick.
+Apple's new default image format isn't always compatible with other softweare.
+This is a simple Powershell script to bulk convert all HEIC files in a directory to JPG using ImageMagick.

 ## Usage